The Ugly American (film): Plot

 MacWhite and his wife travel to the countryside where they encounter Homer and Emma Atkins, a benevolent American couple running charity operations benefitting the people.
 Homer tells him that the Freedom Road the Americans are helping to build is seen by many Sarkhanese as an imperialist project.
-He says the planned rerouting of the road is a bad idea, but MacWhite insists.
+He says the planned rerouting of the road is a bad idea, and suggests it be routed instead to a hospital America could build to help the populace---but MacWhite insists on continuing the route north to the border with North Sarkhan.

 Deong secretly visits Communist leaders―Soviet, Chinese, North Sarkhanese―in a forest, saying he'll consider their offers of arms and other aid.
 He demands that they eschew violence.

-Rebel cadres led by Deong sabotage the Freedom Road opening, attended by Sarkhan's king and by MacWhite and his wife, causing a fiasco and casualties.
+Rebel cadres led by Deong set off multiple explosions and engage in a gun battle with government troops, sabotaging the Freedom Road opening attended by Sarkhan's king and by MacWhite and his wife.
+The opening is a fiasco with many people killed.
+It is reported that there are also simultaneous, coordinated attacks across the country.

-Foreign parachutists land in Sarkhan.
-The prime minister asks MacWhite for American military intervention, and he proves to MacWhite that there is a Communist plot to assassinate Deong after Deong has seized power.
+Parachutists from North Sarkhan land in Sarkhan, and indigenous Communist guerillas start executing local government leaders.
+Deong issues an ultimatum, demanding that the prime minister step down and accept him as the country's new leader.
+The prime minister asks MacWhite for American military intervention, and he proves to MacWhite (displaying as proof a captured Communist colonel who had been interrogated and tortured) that there is a Communist plot to assassinate Deong after Deong has seized power.
 He says that Deong has been betrayed; he is not a Communist but a "dupe".
 The prime minister is willing to form a coalition government with Deong, who is holding a vigil demanding the immediate ousting of the government.

-MacWhite visits Deong and convinces him that the Communists plan to kill him.
-Deong is shot in front of MacWhite; as he dies, Deong tells a deputy to form a coalition government.
+MacWhite visits Deong in his headquarters and convinces him that the Communists plan to kill him.
+Deong expresses willingness in forming a coalition government with the prime minister, but he is then shot by his closest, trusted aide in front of MacWhite; as he dies, Deong tells a deputy to form a coalition government.

 The Seventh Fleet intervenes.
 MacWhite realizes he misjudged Deong, was too simplistic and arrogant about his own beliefs, and had not credited Deong with the same drive for independence as held by America's own founders.
 MacWhite discusses this during a television address in an appeal to every American; as he is about to discuss what would be good American policy, an "average American" TV viewer turns off the address in mid-speech.